Old Tucson Studios: Fire

-The U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives sent in a team of forensic accountants to look into a financial motive for the fire.
-It was determined that the owners and management of Old Tucson did not stand to get a financial benefit but would lose a considerable amount of money due to the fire.
-These facts ruled the owners out of any conspiracy to set the fire.
-The employees were then questioned and their backgrounds checked; however, nothing suspicious was found to implicate any employee in the fire.
-That left the motive as either revenge for some personal offense, or an amateur thrill arsonist.
-Because of where the fire started, it was felt that the person starting it must have some knowledge of the layout of Old Tucson.
-Employment records were checked and one individual was identified as having recently attempted to get a job at Old Tucson, but was turned down.
-This person became the primary suspect.
-The subject lived in the nearby area and frequented Old Tucson.

-In the month following the Old Tucson fire, several other fires were started in the area of Tucson Estates, down the road from Old Tucson; this subject was identified as the primary suspect in those fires.
-He was located and questioned by detectives, and faced with the evidence from the Tucson Estates fires, at which point he confessed to having started those fires.
-However, before he could be questioned about the Old Tucson fire, he invoked his Miranda Rights, effectively stopping any further questioning.
-Not enough evidence could be collected to positively identify this suspect as the arsonist in the Old Tucson fire.
-No other information pointing to any other individual was ever found, and the case remains open to this day.

 After 20 months of reconstruction, Old Tucson re-opened its doors on January 2, 1997.
 The sets that were lost were not recreated; instead, entirely new buildings were constructed, and the streets were widened.
-The Reno locomotive was cosmetically restored before the filming of Wild Wild West, in which it was featured as Union Pacific 119 in the scene at the driving of the final spike of the First transcontinental railroad, but was subsequently used in an explosion in the scene and is in need of additional restoration.
+The Reno locomotive was cosmetically restored before the filming of Wild Wild West, in which it was featured as Union Pacific 119 in the scene at the driving of the final spike of the First Transcontinental Railroad, but was subsequently used in an explosion in the scene and is in need of additional restoration.
 The soundstage was not rebuilt.
 Film production at Old Tucson was seriously affected by the fire.
 In 2003, Old Tucson reduced its hours of operation, opening from 10am to 4pm.
 Focusing on seasonal events, Old Tucson hosts the popular Nightfall event for Halloween which runs through the month of October, Wednesday through Sunday nights.